jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/8-migrate-your-plant-to-the-cloud/README.md

     A web page will be launched in your default browser.
 Log in using the account you used to sign up for your Azure subscription.
 Once you are logged in, you can close the browser tab.

 1. If you have multiple Azure subscriptions, such as a school provided one, and your own Azure for Students subscription, you will need to select the one you want to use.
-Run the following command to list all the subscriptions you have access to:
+Run the following command in the terminal to list all the subscriptions you have access to:

     ```sh
     az account list --output table